-(Note 2) The amount of TWD is translated at the exchange rate on the balance sheet date
+(Note 1) Translated with the exchange rate of balance sheet date.

-(Note 3) If financing is necessary, the loan limit shall not exceed 200% of Y.H.
+(Note 2) If financing is necessary, the loan limit shall not exceed 200% of Y.H.
 Tech International Corp.'s net equity.

-(Note 4) The Company held directly and indirectly 100% of the voting right shares foreign subsidiaries, their financing period is not restricted by 1 year or one business cycle.
+(Note 3) The Company held directly and indirectly 100% of the voting right shares foreign subsidiaries, their financing period is not restricted by 1 year or one business cycle.
 The loan period is 3 years from the date of actual allocation.

-B. Guarantees and endorsements for other parties:
+B. Guarantees and endorsements for other parties: None